openebs-archive/openebs-docs/docs/localpv.md

 ## When not to use OpenEBS Local PVs

-- When appilications expect replication from storage.
+- When applications expect replication from storage.

 - When the volume size may need to be changed dynamically but the underlying disk is not resizable.
 Some local PVs can be resized such as cloud disks.